io-aero/io-template-app/README.md

-everything                everything: Do everything pre-checkin final                     final: Format, lint and test the code and create the documentation. format                    format: Format the code with Black and docformatter. lint                      lint: Lint the code with ruff, Bandit, Vulture, Pylint and Mypy. mypy-stubgen              Autogenerate stub files. pre-push                  pre-push: Preparatory work for the pushing process. pytest-ci                 Run all tests with pytest after test tool installation.
+everything                everything: Do everything pre-checkin final                     final: Format, lint and test the code and create the documentation. format                    format: Format the code with Black and docformatter. lint                      lint: Lint the code with ruff, Bandit, Vulture, and Mypy. mypy-stubgen              Autogenerate stub files. pre-push                  pre-push: Preparatory work for the pushing process. pytest-ci                 Run all tests with pytest after test tool installation.